Pyrdacor/Ambermoon/FileSpecs/Enumerations/TileFlags.md

 Not 100% sure about this, but this is set for normal walls and non-blocking walls which block sight (e.g. doors, fake walls, etc).

-## Background
+## Render order

-In 2D this is used for foreground tiles that should appear in the background (behind the player).
-An example are border parts of a carpet where the background tile is also visible and so the foreground tile must be used as a second layer but in the background.
+In 2D this is used to switch between baseline render order (0) and custom render order (1).
+See bit 6 for more details.

+Baseline rendering uses the y coordinate of the tile to determine the render order.
+So the player's upper half is drawn above tiles and his lower part is drawn behind foreground tiles but above background tiles.
+Custom render order can change that.

 ## Floor / Transparency